Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Proofs of main results

 \subsubsection{Proof of Lemma~\ref{lem:est-error}}

 Recall that the estimator $\blop(\theta + \epsilon; \bl_1, \ldots, \bl_d)$ is a projection onto a closed, convex set.
 Using this fact, let us prove the two parts of the lemma separately.

-\paragraph{Proof of part (a):} Recall that Corollary~\ref{cor:adapt-noperms}(a) already provides a bound on the error of interest in expectation.
-Combining this with Lemma~\ref{lem:vdG-W} from the appendix then yields the claimed high probability bound.
+\paragraph*{Proof of part (a)} Recall that Corollary~\ref{cor:adapt-noperms}(a) already provides a bound on the error of interest in expectation.
+Multiplying both sides of that guarantee by $n$ and combining it with Lemma~\ref{lem:vdG-W} then yields the claimed high probability bound.

-\paragraph{Proof of part (b)} Let us begin with a simple definition.
+\paragraph*{Proof of part (b)} Let us begin with a simple definition.
 Note that any one-dimensional ordered partition $\bl$ specifies a partial ordering over the set $[n_1]$.
 In particular, recall that any one-dimensional ordered partition $\bl = (S_1, \ldots, S_L)$ induces a map $\sigma_ {\bl}: [n_1] \to [L]$, where $\sigma_{\bl}(i)$ is the index~$\ell$ of the set $S_\ell \ni i$.
 We say that a permutation $\pi$ is \emph{faithful} to the ordered partition $\bl$ if it is consistent with this partial ordering, and denote by $\Fspace(\bl)$ the set of all permutations that are faithful to~$\bl$.
 Specifically,

 By definition, we have the inclusion $\Mspace (\lattice_{d, n}; \bl_1, \ldots, \bl_d) \subseteq \Mspace(\lattice_{d, n}; \pi_1, \ldots, \pi_d)$ for any tuple $(\pi_1, \ldots, \pi_d)$ satisfying $\pi_j \in \Fspace (\bl_j)$ for all $j \in [d]$.
 We now turn to the proof of the lemma.
 Denote the error tensor by $\Deltahat \defn \blop(\theta + \epsilon; \bl_1, \ldots, \bl_d) - \theta$; our key claim is that